elazarl/goproxy/README.md

 The proxy itself is simply a `net/http` handler.

-In order to use goproxy, one should set his browser to use goproxy as an HTTP proxy.
+In order to use goproxy, one should set their browser to use goproxy as an HTTP proxy.
 Here is how you do that [in Chrome](https://support.google.com/chrome/answer/96815?hl=en) and [in Firefox](http://www.wikihow.com/Enter-Proxy-Settings-in-Firefox).